 Note that filters cause air pressure drop and for HEPA filters it is around 300 pascals (300 Newtons per square meter, 0.044 psi, 0.003 atm) for nominal air flow rate.

-To filter and purify exhausted air even more, some vacuum cleaners also can use:
+To filter and purify exhausted air, even more, some vacuum cleaners also can use:

 – UV light for germicidal irradiation.
-Ultraviolet lamp irradiates air flow before air is exhausted from vacuum cleaner.
-Additionally, one more filter can be positioned after UV lamp.
+Ultraviolet lamp irradiates air flow before the air is exhausted from the vacuum cleaner.
+Additionally, one more filter can be positioned after the UV lamp.
 Also, to prevent mites and allergens from ‘hiding’ behind larger particles, air must be also filtered before it passes the UV lamp.
-Warning – if your vacuum cleaner has UV lamp, DO NOT take it apart and try to test run it – UV light is very dangerous and can cause skin burns or even cancer!
-UV light is not common feature on home vacuums, but it practically disinfects air flow.
+Warning – if your vacuum cleaner has a UV lamp, DO NOT take it apart and try to test run it – UV light is very dangerous and can cause skin burns or even cancer!
+UV light is not a common feature on home vacuums, but it practically disinfects air flow.
 Although such light sources are rather cheap, they are not often used, because oxygen molecules 02 reacts with UV light and produce ozone 03, which is very harmful.
 To minimize ozone production, instead of full spectrum UV lamps, UV lamps that emit light above 260 nm are used.

 – Ionizer purifiers use charged electrical surfaces or sharp needles to generate electrically charged gas or air ions.
 Ions attach to airborne particles which are then collected electrostatically on collector plate.
 Also, these devices produce some trace amounts of ozone, which can be hazardous in larger amounts.
 Ionizer purifiers are not very often part of home vacuum cleaners – mostly can be found as standalone devices in homes and industrial areas where they are called electrostatic precipitators.

 For example, drum vacuum cleaner can use water filtration in combination with HEPA filter – most of the particles are trapped in the water and only small amount of dirt gets to the HEPA filter itself.
-This way, HEPA filter will function properly for longer period of time, before it needs to be cleaned or replaced.
+This way, the HEPA filter will function properly for a longer period of time, before it needs to be cleaned or replaced.
 Water in such vacuums is changed after each cleaning.